I like to give people dating tips that I've learned the hard way.

 - You show her that you actually put some thought into the date.
 The statement "it's the thought that counts" holds doubly true when dealing with women.

 - You show her your willingness to take the lead.
-Although we live in a time where women rightfully enjoy incredible liberty and independence, I still see plenty of women who like to defer many decisions to their men, sometimes just as a test, so you need to let her know that even with the small things, you can take charge.
+Although we live in a time where women rightfully enjoy incredible liberty and independence, I still see plenty of women who like to defer many decisions to their men, sometimes just as a test.
+You need to let her know that even with the small things, you can take charge.

 2. You Should Probably Buy Her Ticket